About Scuba Dive Tables

 Understanding Scuba Dive Tables

-The most typical scuba dive table used by recreational diving companies and enthusiasts is the recreational dive planner.
+The recreational dive planner is the most typical scuba dive table used by recreational diving companies and enthusiasts.

-The recreational dive planner was the first dive table developed exclusively for recreational ‘no-stop’ dives was developed as a result of data collected by the US Navy and later Doppler Ultrasound Research.
+The recreational dive planner was the first dive table developed exclusively for recreational ‘no-stop’ dives.
+It was developed using data collected by the US Navy and later Doppler Ultrasound Research.

 Why do we use scuba dive tables?

-They help us monitor the amount of nitrogen we have in our bodies during and after scuba diving activities.
+They help us monitor the amount of nitrogen in our bodies during and after scuba diving.

 As human beings, we are designed to breathe air under normal atmospheric pressure.